LilBob0506/RustInterpreter/README.md

 cargo run -- yourfilehere.txt
 ```

-if you want to run the test file for our text cases, the tests will automatically run with the below commmand from the lox directory
+If you want to run the test file for our text cases, the tests will automatically run with the below commmand from the lox directory

 ```bash
 cargo run -- script/loxtest.txt